edtbl76/ServiceTransformation/doc/TESTING-TESTRUNNER.md

                     }
                 ],
                 "responses": {
-                    "404": {
+                    "400": {
-                        "description": "Not found, the specified id does not exist", "content": {
+                        "description": "Bad Request, invalid format of the request.
+See response message for more information", "content": {
                             "*/*": {
                                 "schema": {